 |

-long pulls that could create unnatural drag on the fly.
-Then when you
+could create unnatural drag on the fly.
+Then when you have

-restricted environment of a small river you may not be able to
+In the restricted environment of a small river you may not be

-execute 'classic' Spey casts.
-Just remember the principles of Spey
+able to execute 'classic' Spey casts.
+Just remember the

-manipulate the rod tip using techniques developed by Spey and Skagit
+- You can manipulate the rod tip using techniques

-anchor point and 'D' loop so that they are in line with the
+'D' loop so that they are in line with the target -

 this is the 180 degree rule.